cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 ## Preferred Serialization Considerations

-Where tag factoring with tag TBD111 is used, some OIDs enclosed in the tag may be encoded in a shorter way by using tag TBD112 instead of encoding an unadorned byte string.
+Where tag factoring with tag number TBD111 is used, some OIDs enclosed in the tag may be encoded in a shorter way by using tag number TBD112 instead of encoding an unadorned byte string.
 This remains the preferred serialization (see also {{prefser}}).
 However, this specification does not make the presence or absence of